Merkoba/Meltdown/README.md

 ---

-To install manually use a virtual env and `requirements.txt`.
+To install manually, use a virtual env and `requirements.txt`.

 You can use `scripts/venv.sh` to automate this.